 Both of Grace's parents, Rev. Charles Livingston and Marcia Macdonald Livingston, were writers.
-While both of them wrote for publications like "The Pansy", Marcia wrote a few books of her own (usually as Mrs. C.M.
+While both wrote pieces for various periodicals and "The Pansy", Marcia wrote a few books of her own (usually as Mrs. C.M.
 Livingston) and collaborated on several with her sister, Isabella Macdonald Alden.
-This great family photo shows Grace with daughter Margaret, and her mother, Marcia, and father, Charles—reading, of course!

 Grace's aunt, Isabella Macdonald Alden was better known to millions of readers as "Pansy".
 She was a beloved writer of Christian literature and a popular speaker at Chautauqua meetings and Sunday School conferences.
 Not only did she author nearly twice as many books as Grace, she was editor and writer for her own magazine called "The Pansy".
 You can read more about Grace's "Auntie Belle" at our Pansy website.

-Aunt Isabella's son, Raymond Macdonald Alden was also an author, and a professor of literature at Leland Stanford University.
-Raymond was known for his scholarly work and authored a number of college textbooks on the subject.
-He was also a noted authority on Shakespeare.
-Many readers remember his well-known Christmas tale, "Why the Chimes Rang".
+Aunt Isabella's son and Grace's cousin, Raymond Macdonald Alden, was an author and a professor of literature at Leland Stanford University.
+Dr. Alden was known for his scholarly work and authored a number of college textbooks on poetry and literature.
+He was also a well-respected authority on Shakespeare.
+Many readers remember his classic Christmas tale, "Why the Chimes Rang".
 This popular story was written when his mother was too ill to finish a writing assignment.
 She asked him to write a story in her place and a classic was born.
 He also wrote for "The Pansy" under the pen name "Paranete".

 Grace's uncle, the Rev. G. R. Alden was a writer and helped edit "The Pansy" weekly magazine.
-"The Pansy" seemed to be a family effort—everyone appeared in print in one issue or another.
-He wrote as G.R.A.
+He wrote as G.R.A. in its pages.
 Uncle Ross also wrote a small book, "Glimpses of Boyhood" which is a companion to his wife's book "Glimpses of Girlhood".
 It tells of his boyhood in Maine.